hmku/me/churning/theory.markdown

 ---
 layout: page
-title: churning
+title: theory
-permalink: /churning/
+permalink: /churning/theory
+exclude: true
 ---
-My guide to credit card churning.

-### theory
 Most people can be categorized into one of the following levels based on the mechanism through which they spend money.

 **Level 0:** Only using cash/debit card.
 This is significantly worse than using a credit card, as you lose many of the valuable benefits of using a credit card (building credit, fraud protection, etc.).
 However, it's plausible that this is the optimal point for those who struggle with keeping track of finances/remembering to make payments/spending responsibly.